EvM82/DS_Star_Improvement_MM_projectc/README.md

 DS-STAR (Data Science - Structured Thought and Action) is a Python-based agentic framework for automating data science tasks.
 It leverages a multi-agent system powered by Google's Gemini models to analyze data, devise a plan, write and execute code, and iteratively refine the solution to answer a user's query.

-This project is an implementation of the paper from Google Research: [DS-STAR: A State-of-the-Art Versatile Data Science Agent](https://research.google/blog/ds-star-a-state-of-the-art-versatile-data-science-agent/).
-[Paper](https://arxiv.org/pdf/2509.21825)
+The project extends the original agentic architecture ( https://github.com/JulesLscx/DS-Star) which is based on the paper from Google Research [DS-STAR: A State-of-the-Art Versatile Data Science Agent], with improved task understanding, conversational context handling, structured outputs, and verifier-guided planning.

+The goal of this work is to improve the robustness and reasoning capabilities of DS-STAR by enabling the system to:

+Understand whether a user query is standalone or a follow-up question.
+Reconstruct ambiguous follow-up questions into self-contained queries.
+Explicitly analyze the type of task requested by the user before planning.
+Use structured JSON outputs enforced through Ollama schemas.
+Improve iterative planning through structured verifier feedback.
+Support future integration with conversation memory and semantic retrieval systems.

 ## Features